Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Introduction

-This paper is organized as follows.
-Section~\ref{sec:notation-framework} introduces the notational conventions and the basic framework used throughout the paper, and Section~\ref{sec:prior-work} reviews prior work on perfect steganography of finite memoryless hosts.
-Section~\ref{sec:permutation-codes} is devoted to a theoretical analysis of the embedding distortion and the embedding rate of permutation coding in a steganographic context.
-Next, Section~\ref{sec:practical} addresses the two main practical issues found in the implementation of permutation coding in steganography.
+In this paper we address the two questions outlined above.
+The material is organized as follows.
+Section~\ref{sec:notation-framework} introduces the notational conventions and the basic setting assumed throughout the paper.
+Section~\ref{sec:prior-work} reviews prior work on steganography of memoryless hosts and motivates our study.
+Section~\ref{sec:permutation-codes} introduces the use of permutation coding for steganography and discusses a low-complexity implementation, which solves the first question.
+Section~\ref{sec:embedd-dist-geom} is devoted to a theoretical analysis of the embedding distortion of permutation coding in a steganographic context.
+Next, Section~\ref{sec:embedd-dist-contr} addresses the issue of embedding distortion control and describes a suboptimal solution to the second question.
 Theoretical and empirical results are compared in Section~\ref{sec:results}, and, lastly, Section~\ref{sec:conclusions} draws the conclusions of this work.